LedgerDomain/idp/rs/idp/README.md

             lack the query implementation details.
 But they're already limited in significant ways, and the point of IDP is to escape the limitations of existing patterns.

+    -   DirNode
+        -   Maybe allow symlinks as entries.
+This feature could range in complexity:
+            -   Simple, local symlinks only: an entry specifies the name of another entry, and it does the lookup, potentially nesting the lookups.
+Cycles would need to be prevented.
+E.g.
+            -   Full symlinks: A symlink would effectively be replaced by a query string.
+E.g. the symlink `stuff -> pics/ostrich.jpg` would indicate that a fragment query was needed to resolve it into a PlumHeadSeal (or `Box<Any>`, when that's implemented).
+A DirNode by itself would not be able to support `../siblingdir`, because a DirNode by itself lacks the context needed to resolve it unambiguously.
+And because a DirNode could an entry in potentially many other DirNodes, the resolution would depend on which parent DirNode it came through.
+This makes sense within the context of a fragment query, but not otherwise.
     -   Filesystem mapping
         -   Store Plum Head-s and Body-s as files in the filesystem using their seal values as their filenames.
             These should always be read-only, since they're immutable within the data model.